SCIInstitute/ShapeWorks/docs/users/install.md

 [Mac](#installing-shapeworks-on-mac)
 [Linux](#installing-shapeworks-on-linux)

-:fa-info-circle: _**Important:**_  Each time you use ShapeWorks from the command line you must first activate its environment:
+:fa-info-circle: _**Important:**_  Each time you use ShapeWorks from the command-line, you must first activate its environment:
 ```
 $ conda activate shapeworks
 ```